PavanRangani/docs/docs/prd/philanthropy/contribution.md

 - Contribution will always be `One-Time`.

 - When Contribution is created in context of Organization, `Organization` can not be changed.
-- When there isn't any foundation available for the family, While adding contribution it shows error in organization field and doesn't allow to create contribution. [see this](https://drive.google.com/file/d/1I7QlryPrK0wfCJ4fBtkFWbZ6hXijtBWf/view)
+- When there isn't any foundation available for the family, While adding contribution it shows error in organization field and doesn't allow to create contribution. see this //TODO
-- When adding a Contribution, the organization shows an error if it is Terminated.
-Error text: `This Organization is Terminated`.
+- While adding contribution from organization page, if organization is Terminated, it shows error `This Organization is Terminated`.